joaopcs80/joaopcs80/README.md

 # 🦦 About me

-👾 Hello!
-I'm João Pedro, a Computer Engineering student in his fifth semester, dedicated to exploring and expanding my knowledge in the vast world of technology!
+👨‍💻 I'm João Paulo, a first-semester Software Developer student, passionate about pushing the boundaries of technology through constant learning.

-🌱 I constantly seek to learn and improve my skills in various areas, including software development, artificial intelligence, machine learning and information security.
-I firmly believe that continuous education and curiosity are key to success in this ever-evolving industry.
+📚 My interests span software development, AI, machine learning, and cybersecurity, as I strive to stay ahead in this dynamic field.

-💼 Always open to new learning and collaboration opportunities!
+🤝 Collaboration and continuous education are my guiding principles, and I'm always eager to connect with fellow tech enthusiasts.

-🚀 I'm excited to share my progress, projects, and contributions here on GitHub.
-Join me on this journey of learning and discovery!
+🔧 Whether it's through projects, contributions, or new discoveries, I'm excited to share my journey and learn from the tech community!

 ## 👋 Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/joão-pedro-labussiere-frança-550937282/)